e40/bink/bash_prompt.md

   a binary directory for a given platform.
 It redefines `cd`, `pushd` and `popd` to do this, calling the built-in versions of each.
 This feature is obviously only useful to developers of ACL.

+To use it, simply add this to the non-interactive portion of your `$HOME/.bashrc`:

+    source $HOME/bink/bash_prompt